Healthink/PIC/README.md

 /buildpic/mysql  --with sql script to import PIC dataset into MySQL and create index on datatables

+/demo -- some demos about how to use PIC dataset

 /pic-doc --the source code of PIC document website

 /pic-website  --the source code of PIC website include the visulization solution of PIC